N-1-K-k-1/EasyNews/README.md

     - Publication Date
 - Using News API to retrieve news that matches the search
 - Open news links via WebView
+- Change brightness and font in WebView
+- Share links to news
 - Save/Delete Bookmarks in database with Room

 <a name="screenshots"></a>